runemadsen/rune.js/index.md

 console.log("my shape is at", x, y);
 ```

 Unless you know what you're doing, **the vars object should only be used to read values**.
-For example, here's how you get the current position of a shape within its parent.
+You can easily figure out what variables a shape has by doing `console.log(myShape.vars)`, and opening the web inspector to browse the variables.

 ### Draw loop

-`Rune.js` has a built-in draw event that by default is fired 60 times a second.
+`Rune.js` will draw the entire stage graph to the screen when you call the `draw()` function.
+However, there's also a built-in draw event that you can use for animation.
+This event is fired 60 times a second by default.
 So moving a rectangle across the screen 1px at the time is as simple as this.

 ```js
 var rectangle = r.rect(0, 0, 100, 50);